piisalie/cannot_into_computers/source/articles/2015-10-22-on-selling-used-cars-with-postgres.html.markdown

 actually doing is re-implementing a self `CROSS JOIN`.
 We can net similar results with a relational database.

+EDIT: The following only accidentally correct and somewhat silly.
+I think what we actually want here is `WITH RECURSIVE` but it probably warrants a post of its own.

 ```
 cross_joining=# SELECT * FROM vehicles;                                                                                                                                                           make    |   model    | year | mileage |       color
 -----------+------------+------+---------+--------------------